‘Big Brother 19’ Spoilers: Who Won Part 1 Of Final HOH Competition Tonight?

 — Big Brother (@CBSBigBrother) September 14, 2017

-In many seasons of the show, Part 1 of the final HOH Competition gets shown live and on the feeds.
+In many seasons of the show, part one of the final HOH Competition gets shown live and on the feeds.
 It’s typically an endurance challenge, pitting the final three houseguests against one another in a battle that takes a few hours to complete.
 Several times, the endurance competition has gone deep into the night, with the houseguests knowing how important it is to win it.
-These particular Big Brother 19 spoilers will become important because the winner has a spot in Part 3 during the season finale.
+These particular Big Brother 19 spoilers will become important because the winner has a spot in part three during the season finale.

 The final 3 is determined by the last veto competition and a live eviction tonight on #BB19 at 9/8c on CBS: https://t.co/F5HSLlgZoL pic.twitter.com/nP2VPJiriQ